loveencounterflow/jsonick/README.md

 >   stderr, causing a non-zero exit code — `paramize` never guesses or repairs broken JSON.
 > * named parameter: starts with `-` or `--` followed by the full name; `-` and `--` are treated identically
 >   and carry no semantic difference.
-> * named parameter with implicit value: naming a parameter with no attached value sets it to boolean `true`,
+> * named parameter with implicit value: naming a parameter with no attached value sets it to Boolean `true`,
 >   e.g. `cmd -foo` and `cmd --foo` both yield `{"foo":true}`.
 > * named parameter with explicit value: a value can be attached with `=` or `:` and *no* intervening
 >   whitespace, e.g. `cmd --foo=true`, `cmd -foo:true`.